CogStack/CogStack-Pipeline/docs/examples/index.md

 # ...
 ```

-Tika item processor will extract the text from the document initially stored in binary form in `cog_binary_doc` field (property: `tika.binaryFieldName` ; see [Example 4](#example-4) for the DB schema).
+Tika item processor will extract the text from the document initially stored in binary form in `encounter_binary_doc` field (property: `tika.binaryFieldName` ; see [Example 4](#example-4) for the DB schema).
 Then, it will store the extracted text in a `tika_output` field (property: `tika.tikaFieldName`) in the Document model.
 The GATE application will then read the text from `tika_output` field (property: `gate.fieldsToGate`), process it and store the extracted annotations in `gate` field (property: `gate.gateFieldName`) in the Document model.
 At the end of processing of the record, a resulting JSON with all the available fields will be generated and send to ElasticSearch.

 ## Deployment information